-True/False • The risk of acquiring HBV after being stuck with a needle used for a patient who is HBV- positive is higher than the risk of acquiring HCV or HIV from a needle-stick injury.
-True • The risk of acquiring HIV after being stuck with a needle used for a patient who is HIV-positive is more than 60%.
-False • If tap water is contaminated, hand washing with plain soap will effectively remove soil and debris and reduce the number of transient microorganism on hands.
-False • The antiseptic of choice for use in male circumcision is tincture of iodine.
-False • Before placing a disposable (single-use) needle and syringe in a puncture-proof container or box, you should first carefully recap the needle.
-False • Decontamination of surgical instruments by soaking in 0.5% chlorine solution for 10 minutes prior to cleaning kills or inactivates most microorganisms, including HBV, HCV and HIV.
-True • Washing surgical instruments with detergent and clean water until visibly clean and then thoroughly rinsing them is not necessary if the instruments have been decontaminated by soaking in 0.5% chlorine solution.
-False • All puncture-proof sharps containers must be more than / 4 full before finally being disposed of.
-False ٠ It is absolutely not necessary to secure dumping pits or disposal sites as long as decontamination procedures are strictly followed.
-False
+True/False • The risk of acquiring HBV after being stuck with a needle used for a patient who is HBV- positive is higher than the risk of acquiring HCV or HIV from a needle-stick injury. • The risk of acquiring HIV after being stuck with a needle used for a patient who is HIV- positive is more than 60%. • If tap water is contaminated, hand washing with plain soap will effectively remove soil and debris and reduce the number of transient microorganism on hands. • The antiseptic of choice for use in male circumcision is tincture of iodine. • Before placing a disposable (single-use) needle and syringe in a puncture-proof container or box, you should first carefully recap the needle. • Decontamination of surgical instruments by soaking in 0.5% chlorine solution for 10 minutes prior to cleaning kills or inactivates most microorganisms, including HBV, HCV and HIV.

-Cardboard boxes can safely be used for storage of sterile items.
-False Placing waste in plastic or galvanized metal containers with tightly fitting covers is recommended in waste management.
-True Color-coding to differentiate receptacles for infectious and non-infectious waste is often a waste of scarce resources.
-False
+• Washing surgical instruments with detergent and clean water until visibly clean and then thoroughly rinsing them is not necessary if the instruments have been decontaminated by soaking in 0.5% chlorine solution. • All puncture-proof sharps containers must be more than 3 / 4 full before finally being disposed of. ٠ It is absolutely not necessary to secure dumping pits or disposal sites as long as decontamination procedures are strictly followed. • Cardboard boxes can safely be used for storage of sterile items. ٠ Placing waste in plastic or galvanized metal containers with tightly fitting covers is recommended in waste management. • Color-coding to differentiate receptacles for infectious and non-infectious waste is often a waste of scarce resources.

-2. These questions will review basic information on post-exposure prophylaxis.
+These questions will review basic information on post-exposure prophylaxis.

-- a.
-You are working in the maternal and child health unit (maternity) in your facility.
-While drawing blood from a guardian for an HIV test, you accidentally stick yourself with the 18-gauge needle. - i.
-What is your risk of acquiring HIV?
-0.3% that is 3 in 1000 pricks - ii.
-In addition to testing for HIV, what else should you test for?
-Hepatitis B and C - iii.
-When should you start taking PEP if it is indicated?
-Within 72 hours of exposure - b.
-The nurse working with you in infant circumcision unit injures herself with a lancet used for a finger-stick on an HIV-exposed neonate seeking circumcision services. - i.
-What is the appropriate first aid? - Wash the area with soapy water - Allow to bleed freely - Dress the wound - ii.
-Should she take PEP; why or why not? - Why: if she is tests negative and the source test positive or is unknown - Why not: If she tests positive or if she and the source test negative.
+- 2. You are working in the maternal and child health unit (maternity) in your facility.
+While drawing blood from a guardian for a HIV test, you accidentally prick yourself with the 18-gauge needle. - a.
+What is your risk of acquiring HIV? - b.
+In addition to testing for HIV, what else should you test for? - c.
+When should you start taking PEP if it is indicated? - 3.
+The nurse working with you in infant circumcision unit injures herself with a lancet used for a finger-prick on a HIV-exposed neonate seeking circumcision services. - a.
+What is the appropriate first aid? - b.
+Should she take PEP; why or why not?